MicrosoftDocs/visualstudio-docs/docs/test/lab-management/use-build-or-rm-instead-of-lab-management.md

   - "multiple"
 author: gewarren
 ---
-# Use Build and Release Management instead of Lab Management for automated testing
+# Use Azure Test Plans instead of Lab Management for automated testing

 If you use Microsoft Test Manager (MTM) and Lab Management for automated testing or for build-deploy-test automation, this topic explains how you can achieve the same goals using the [build and release](/azure/devops/pipelines/index?view=vsts) features in Team Foundation Server (TFS) and Azure Test Plans.